 Kids Café is a community-service program that visits charitable organizations and engage students in art projects with local children.
 The group have visited organizations such as Kayton Homes, Frank Callen Boys & Girls Club, Moses Jackson, Yamacraw, and Midtown Center.

-Pet Project visits Savannah Animal Control and gives students the opportunity to socialize with dogs and cats in order for the animals to be more easily adopted by future pet owners.
+Pet Project visits the Humane Society of Greater Savannah and gives students the opportunity to socialize with dogs and cats in order for the animals to be more easily adopted by future pet owners.